ibm-cloud-docs/dns-svcs/getting-started.md

 ## Step 5: Verify that DNS name resolution works from the VPC
 {: #step-5-test-if-the-dns-name-resolution-works}

-Test whether the zone resolution works using a **`dig`** from the VSI on your VPC.
+Test whether the zone resolution works using a **`dig`** from the virtal server instance on your VPC.
 The following command should yield a resolution as the result.

 ```shell
 dig www.example.com